How to Check Your Website’s PHP Error Log

 The third method to enable the PHP error log is by editing the php.ini file.
 It contains the default web server configuration for running PHP applications.

-Note that the php.ini file is not accessible for shared hosting users as it requires server root access.
+Note that the php.ini file is not accessible for standard hosting users as it requires server root access.
 Instead, this method is an alternative for Linux or VPS hosting users.

 Locating the php.ini File